Miyuu Sawai

 Miyuu Sawai (沢井 美優, Sawai Miyū) is a Japanese actress, model, and gravure idol.
 Her best-known role was Usagi Tsukino/Sailor Moon in the live-action adaptation of Sailor Moon which ran from 2003 to 2004.

 Personal life

-On October 22, 2022, Sawai announced that she is married with comedian Hiroyuki Takagishi.
+Sawai was born in Kanagawa Prefecture on October 23, 1987.
+She announced that she had married comedian Hiroyuki Takagishi.

+On November 14, 2024, she gave birth to her first child.